Katelyn Lawrence, JD’18, of Columbus, Neb., received a scholarship toward pursuing her passion through the poverty law program.

 This gift expands the poverty law program to help those with limited means—some of the most vulnerable members of society—by educating Creighton law students about the legal, political and social challenges facing those living in poverty.
 The fund promotes student participation in three forms:

 - First, 10 scholarships to cover half the tuition cost of enrolling in the three-credit Poverty Law Survey Course.

-- Second, up to six scholarships/stipends to cover the tuition cost of enrolling in the three-credit civil poverty law externship.
+- Second, up to six scholarships/stipends to cover the tuition cost of enrolling in the two-credit civil poverty law externship.